mifi/lossless-cut/issues.md

 - **Can LosslessCut crop, resize, stretch, mirror/flip, overlay text/images, watermark, blur, redact, re-encode, create GIF, slideshow, burn subtitles, color grading, fade/transition between video clips, fade/combine/mix/merge audio tracks or change audio volume?**
   - No, these are all lossy operations (meaning you *have* to re-encode the file), but in the future I may start to implement such features.
 [See this issue for more information.](https://github.com/mifi/lossless-cut/issues/372).
 See also [#643](https://github.com/mifi/lossless-cut/issues/643).
-- Can LosslessCut be batched/automated using a CLI or API?
+- Can LosslessCut be batched/automated using a CLI or API or do external post-processing?
-  - While it was never designed for advanced batching/automation, it does have a [basic CLI and a HTTP API](./cli.md), and there are a few feature requests regarding this: [#980](https://github.com/mifi/lossless-cut/issues/980) [#868](https://github.com/mifi/lossless-cut/issues/868).
+  - While it was never designed for advanced batching/automation, it does have a [basic CLI and a HTTP API](./cli.md).
+More info: [#980](https://github.com/mifi/lossless-cut/issues/980) [#868](https://github.com/mifi/lossless-cut/issues/868).
 - Is there a keyboard shortcut to do X?
   - First check the Keyboard shortcuts dialog.
 If you cannot find your shortcut there, [see this issue.](https://github.com/mifi/lossless-cut/issues/254)
 - When will you implement feature X?